hasanazeerkhan/about/README.md

 🎗️ You can reach me via email at hasanazeerkhan@gmail.com or by phone at `+91 9942094061` or through [LinkedIn Profile](https://www.linkedin.com/in/hasanazeerkhan/) for some more discussion

-## 📢Usage

-Feel free to explore the various sections, review my testing projects, and download my resume to gain insights into my skills and experience.
+📢Feel free to explore the various sections, review my testing projects, and download my resume to gain insights into my skills and experience.

-Thank you for visiting my repository.
+🙇‍♂️Thank you for visiting my repository.
 I hope you find it informative and engaging.
 If you have any feedback or inquiries, please don't hesitate to reach out.

-Happy exploring and testing!
+💪 Happy exploring and testing!